 If the child’s rights have not been terminated and an adoption conducted in their country of origin, the child will need to be legally adopted in the United States.

-Are open adoption agreements legally enforceable in Montana?
+Are open adoption agreements legally enforceable in the state?

 No law specifically addresses open adoption agreements.
-The filing and executing of an open adoption agreement depends on the individual District Court.
-Generally open adoption is considered an agreement between the adoptive parents and the birth parents without court intervention.
+The filing and executing of an open adoption agreement depend on the individual District Court.
+Generally, open adoption is considered an agreement between the adoptive parents and the birth parents without court intervention.

-Can adult adoptees access their original birth certificates in Montana?
+Can adult adoptees access their original birth certificates?

-An adult adoptee can request a copy of their original birth certificate in Montana.
+An adult adoptee can request a copy of their original birth certificate.

-Are there any other adoption laws or regulations in Montana I should know about before I get started?
+Are there any other adoption laws or regulations I should know about before I get started?

-If there remain questions about adoption in Montana, you can check the website of the Montana Department of Public Health and Human Services for answers.
+If there remain questions about adoption, you can check the website of the Montana Department of Public Health and Human Services for answers.